code-saturne/code_saturne/docs/doxygen/developer_guide/further_reading.md

 Another type of element may start with a `#`, but is not related to the
 preprocessor: `pragmas`
 - `#pragma omp ...` for optional thread/task parallelism using the _OpenMP_ model
-- `#pragma disjoint(<variable list)` for directives specific to optimizations using the IBM XL compilers (at least in older versions); in most cases, the `restrict` keyword is a more portable alternative
 - `#pragma GCC ...` for directives specific to GCC

 The most frequent pragmas in code_saturne are related to _OpenMP_ parallelism